aguo921/Tipping-Points/Spatial-Simulations/readme.md

 Plants grow depending on soil water availability and lost from natural mortality or grazing.
 Surface water is supplied by rainfall and lost due to soil infiltration and run off.
 Soil water due to soil infiltration is consumed by plants or lost by run off.

-Plants dispersal via seed or vegetative propagation, lateral surface water flow due to pressure differences and lateral subsurface water flow due to capillary forces can be approximated by diffusion terms.
+Plant dispersal via seed or vegetative propagation, lateral surface water flow due to pressure differences and lateral subsurface water flow due to capillary forces can be approximated by diffusion terms.

 The infiltration rate of water into soil is higher in vegetated areas.
 This leads to more surface water running off from areas with bare soil and subsequently being infiltrated into more vegetated soil so that water accumulates under vegetation and depletes further away.
 This can thus lead to the formation of self-organised patterns.